mark-church/site/content/posts/2019-07-01-deploying-envoy.md

 ```
 ## Running on envoy

-Now when we hit the URL, we can see that envoy is the one serving the traffic directly to the user.
+Now when we hit the URL, we can see that envoy is the one serving the traffic to the user.

 ```
 $ curl -I markchur.ch